MikeRogers0/dotfiles/README.md

 ## How to setup

-Copy parts of files as required, here is a quick few notes though:
+Copy parts of files as required.
+I did setup `./install.sh`, though I'm not sure if that'll work every time.

 ### Vim